Immigration protesters say 2 hurt when truck drives at them

 Protesters surround the truck, screaming and chanting: "The whole world is watching!
 The whole world is watching!"

-Democratic Attorney General Peter Neronha said in a statement that it was unfortunate and that his office was gathering facts.
+Democratic Attorney General Peter Neronha said in a statement that it was unfortunate and that his office is gathering facts.

+Warden Daniel Martin said Thursday that an employee identified as Capt.
+Thomas Woodworth had been placed on administrative leave as the prison investigates.
+Martin did not explicitly say that Woodworth was the driver, and Wyatt spokesman Chris Hunter said the internal probe would address that and other questions.

+Martin said the investigation will examine "Wyatt correctional officers' response and the Wyatt's protocols regarding protest activities outside of the facility."
+The prison "supports the First Amendment right of citizens to peacefully protest on public property surrounding the facility," he added.

 U.S. Rep. David Cicilline, also a Democrat, tweeted that he found video of the standoff "very disturbing."